 We take the issue of security and data protection very seriously and strictly adhere to guidelines published in the General Data Protection Regulation (EU) 2016/679 which is applicable from the 25th May 2018, together with any domestic laws subsequently enacted.

 Our policy also outlines what personal information we collect about you when you contact us or otherwise engage with us via our website, social media or alternative methods.
-This could be using a variety of communication channels such as;
+This could be using a variety of communication channels such as, but not limited to;

 d.
 Text message or MMS